5 keys to creating a positive workplace

 The head groundskeeper of the Reno Aces uses social media to recruit Gen Z into the field

-In 2009, Michigan State University in East Lansing needed a different area to store topsoil and mulch for projects around campus because of other developments taking place on the 5,200-acre campus.
+In 2009, the university needed a different area to store topsoil and mulch for projects around campus because of other developments taking place on the 5,200-acre campus.
 The Beaumont Depot planning team included the past landscape services manager, physical plant vice president, and other architectural service employees.
 The team sought to centralize the storage facility so workers had easier access to the topsoil.

 At the same time, the infrastructure planning and facilities unit needed a place to store stone for construction projects.
 After pairing the plans, Beaumont Depot emerged as an all-purpose storage operation that supported additional campus projects and operations and promoted the sharing of resources between groups and departments.

 In addition to sharing mulch, stand, stone, and topsoil, the departments inside infrastructure planning and facilities combined their inventory needs for parts, tools and vehicles.
 By working together, the departments achieved streamlined, across-the-board operations.

 “We’ve reduced the number of parts that were being inventoried between other departments, which ultimately reduced the overall equity tied up in inventory for the university,” says Adam Lawver, assistant manager with landscape services.
 “We have also reduced the number of individual contracts our unit held with vendors.